Finding accommodation

 Need help with your security deposit?

-Pay the security deposit required by your lessor immediately thanks to a LOCA-PASS advance, and repay it in several instalments over a maximum period of 25 months.
-The advance can cover a maximum of €1,200.
-Need help with your security deposit?
+Pay the security deposit required by your landlord immediately with the LOCA-PASS loan, and refund it in monthly payments up to a maximum period of 25 months.
+The maximum amount the advance can cover is €1,200.

 With “DOSSIER FACILE”, create a substantive rental file and find the accommodation of your dreams